John R. Neill: Dorothy

 Dorothy drawn by Denslow appeared to be a chubby five- or six-year-old with long brown hair in two thick braids that remained untied at the ends.
 Neill chose to illustrate a new Dorothy in 1907 when the character was reintroduced in Ozma of Oz.
 He illustrated the young girl in a more fashionable appearance.
 She is shown to be about ten years old, dressed in contemporary American fashions, with blonde hair cut in a fashionable bob.
-A similar modernization was given other female characters.
+A similar modernization was given to other female characters.

+Neill and Denslow each had their own way or style of drawing the characters of Oz.
+In The Road to Oz, Neill toys with that difference: In the Tin Woodman’s garden, Dorothy and her dog, Toto come across statues of themselves–just as "they first appeared in the Land of Oz."
+Neill portrays Dorothy and Toto in his graceful pen-and-ink style, while the statues are portrayed in Denslow’s style.
+Toto seems especially amused by this encounter.

 Oz work

+Neill illustrated 13 Oz books written by L. Frank Baum, 19 by Ruth P. Thompson, and 3 that he wrote himself.
+Neill has been referred to as the "Imperial Illustrator of Oz".

-Neill continued to illustrate the Oz books after Baum's death, and his artwork was praised for helping give Ruth Plumly Thompson's books "legitimacy" in the eyes of Baum's fans.
+Neill continued to illustrate the Oz books after Baum's death.
+His artwork was praised for helping to give Ruth Plumly Thompson's books "legitimacy" in the eyes of Baum's fans.
 Neill would eventually succeed Thompson as the designated "Oz historian" and write several books himself.

+Author John Goldthwaight states that "Much of the credit for those images of Oz that settle lastingly in the mind must go to his illustrators, W. W. Denslow in the inaugural volume and John R. Neil thereafter."

-The Wonder City of Oz, The Scalawagons of Oz, and Lucky Bucky in Oz, which debuted each year from 1940 to 1942, were written by Neill for the firm of Reilly & Lee and are considered part of the Famous Forty.
+The Wonder City of Oz, The Scalawagons of Oz, and Lucky Bucky in Oz, which debuted each year from 1940 to 1942, were written by Neill for the publisher Reilly & Lee and are considered part of the Famous Forty.
 His last work, The Runaway in Oz, was drafted before his death, but the full illustrations were never finished and Reilly & Lee decided not to publish the manuscript.
 However, Neill's widow kept the manuscript safe, and, in 1995, it was finally published by Books of Wonder and edited and illustrated by Eric Shanower.
 The book's design reproduces the design used throughout almost all of the Baum, Thompson, and Neill Oz books (without the color plates), and the story itself follows the adventures of the Patchwork Girl with some new characters invented by Neill.

 Non-Oz work

-Neill illustrated dozens of books that were not written by Baum.
-One of the most notable of Neill's non-Baum books was his adaptation of Helen Bannerman's 1899 story, Little Black Sambo.
-Neill's edition of Little Black Sambo, which was published by Reilly and Britton in 1908, included a short story called "The Story of Topsy from Uncle Tom's Cabin."
+Here is a partial list of books, illustrated by Neill, that are not part of the Oz series.